thomaskoutsid/Machine-Learning-with-Python---Summer-2023/README.md

-# Machine-Learning-with-Python---Summer-2023
+# Machine Learning with Python Summer 2023

-Assignments from my time at IU.
+This reposity holds my assignments from Indiana University.